 "I fell to the ground.
 The force pushed me down," said Loring.
 "The moment I could get up, I said 'I need to get out of here.'"

 In the ensuing chaos, the friends were separated.
 Cherney was also seriously injured in the blast.

 Loring ran off Boylston Street to Exeter Street.
 It was then she noticed that her left leg was torn open.

 Three men came to Loring's immediate assistance.
 They were joined by a Waltham woman who talked to Loring and applied pressure to the wound in an effort to stop the bleeding.

 "She was really helpful," recalled Loring. "(The three men) were impressed with her.
-She was right in my face, which was what I needed because I was starting to freak out."

 Throughout the trauma, Loring never lost consciousness.
 Loring was transported to Boston Medical Center and would eventually undergo three surgeries on her left leg.
 Among other injuries, Loring also suffered a fractured skull.

 One BB will remain lodged in Loring's leg.
 Meanwhile, two BBs were successfully removed from Loring's head and a third was removed from her neck.